 Figure 3.
-Global LRT derived from two RO mission data and bias between RO LRTH and ECMWF LRTH (RO-ECMWF) during 2017.12-2018.2. (a), (b), (c), (d) for FY3C LRT results, MetOp LRT results, bias between FY3C results and ECMWF results, bias between MetOp results and ECMWF results, respectively.
+Global LRT derived from two RO mission data and bias between RO LRTH and ECMWF LRTH (RO-ECMWF) from 2017.12 to 2018.2 (DJF). (a) FY3C LRT, (b) MetOp LRT, (c) bias between FY3C and ECMWF, and (d) bias between MetOp and ECMWF results, respectively.

-To detailly analyse the latitudinal bias distribution, we divide the 90S-90N into 18 latitude bands centred at 85S to 85N.
-The LRTH bias distribution of each latitude band, including the mean bias and root mean square error (RMSE) between FY3C LRTH and ECMWF LRTH, derived from FY3C and MetOp data in the span of 2017.12 to 2018.2 is illustrated in Fig. 4.
+To analyse in more detail the latitudinal bias distribution, we divided the 90S-90N into 18 latitudinal bands centred at 85S to 85N.
+The LRTH bias distribution of each latitudinal band, including the mean bias and root mean square error (RMSE) between FY3C LRTH and ECMWF LRTH, derived from FY3C and MetOp data from 2017.12 to 2018.2 is illustrated in Fig. 4.
 Two similar RMSE curves indicate that the magnitude of bias between two RO LRTH and their collocated ECMWF LRTH is similar.
-The bias mainly occurs over mid latitude regions and is more prominent over 20° N-30° N. In north hemisphere, the RMSE surges over 5° N (0.5 km) to 25° N (1.5 km), and then decreases sharply to 0.5 km at 45° N. In contrast, variation of RMSE in south hemisphere is much milder.
-Although FY3C and MetOp share a common RMSE distribution, their mean bias against their collocated ECMWF LRTH present an opposite trend.
-MetOp LRTH exhibits apparent negative bias over the vicinity of 25° N and 35° S but 25° N and 35° S are the maximum points of mean bias of FY3C LRTH.
-Besides, over Antarctica, LRTH from FY3C shows an obvious negative bias while MetOp LRTH matches well with ECMWF result.
+The bias mainly occurs over mid latitude regions and is more prominent from 20° N to 30° N. In the northern hemisphere, the RMSE surges over 5° N (0.5 km) to 25° N (1.5 km), and then decreases sharply to 0.5 km at 45° N. In contrast, RMSE variation in the southern hemisphere is much less.
+Although FY3C and MetOp share a common RMSE distribution, their mean bias against their collocated ECMWF LRTH illustrate an opposite trend.
+MetOp LRTH exhibits apparent negative bias at 25° N and 35° S but these are the maximum points of mean bias of FY3C LRTH.
+Moreover, over Antarctica, FY3C LRTH shows an obvious negative bias while MetOp LRTH matches well with the ECMWF result.